Inn at Sugar Hill reopens under new ownership

-HAMILTON TOWNSHIP — The Historic Inn at Sugar Hill, located on the banks of the Great Egg Harbor River in Mays Landing, reopened to the public Friday.
+HAMILTON TOWNSHIP – The Historic Inn at Sugar Hill, located on the banks of the Great Egg Harbor River in Mays Landing, reopened to the public on Friday, July 16.

 Fabietti purchased the property from Yogi and Selda Kumar on June 22 for $660,000.
 The Kumars bought the Inn from Larry and Tina Boylan, who owned the property for 32 years, the year before.

-The inn has a long history in Mays Landing, dating back more than 175 years.
-Mays Landing historian Mari D’Albora Dattolo recently published documentation about the history of the inn.
+The Inn has a long history in Mays Landing dating back more than 175 years.
+Mays Landing resident historian Mari D’Albora Dattolo recently published documentation about the history of the inn.

 “In 1845 William Moore relocated to Atlantic County from Norristown, Pennsylvania, and became involved in the iron trade, managing operations at the Weymouth Furnace,” she wrote.
 “With the production of anthracite coal in Pennsylvania, the southern Jersey iron business was short-lived.
 He moved to Mays Landing the following year and had his private mansion built on the bluff at Sugar Hill in 1846.”